NormXU/NormXU.github.io/_posts/2024-09-16-diffusion-cheat-sheet.md

 $$dx_{t} = f(x_t, t) \, dt$$

-If we add a random disturbance, the ODE is transformed into a SDE,
+If we add stochastic perturbation, the ODE is transformed into a SDE,

 $$dx_{t} = f(x_t, t) \, dt + g(t) \, dw$$